 Make your way to Jamaica Plain for a Sunday morning fiesta at Casa Verde.
 The Centre Street spot has a whole menu's worth of Mexican eats designed for midday dining - chilaquiles, green chorizo hash n' eggs and cornmeal pancakes, among plenty of additional goodies.
 Don't miss the bacon-infused bloodies!

-Chickadee's brunch menu gives you the best of both worlds by balancing pastries and entrees like a pro.
-With options ranging from Nutella donuts and grilled banana bread to the Portuguese hammer sandwich, Chickadee will put your taste buds on a marathon that you won't soon forget.
+Chickadee's brunch menu gives you the best of both worlds by balancing sweet and savory with aplomb.
+With options ranging from Nutella donuts and grilled banana bread to the Portuguese hammer sandwich, the weekend offerings at this award-winning Innovation District fave are well worth going out of your way for.

 Start your day right and mangia at Cinquecento.
 Choose the prix fixe menu, which includes coffee or tea, a ricotta fritter and a glass of juice, plus your choice of a frittata, soft scrambled eggs or fig French toast — or go a la carte.
 Did we mention that pasta for breakfast is an option?
 It wouldn't be a true Italian place without it, right?